Imperative2/AdventOfCode/README.md

 # AdventOfCode
-My try of beathing 2018 advent of code
+My try of beating 2018 advent of code